Murtaza01/obsidian-vault/homework/drama/faustus_final.md

-Faustus sells his soul to the devil in order to get more knowledge, he craved knowledge beyond the limits of humanity,this is the major theme of the Renaissance; that humans are the greatest thing in the universe and they can achieve anything.
+Faustus sells his soul to the devil in order to get more knowledge, he craved knowledge beyond the limits of humanity,this is the major theme of the renaissance; that humans are the greatest thing in the universe and they can achieve anything.